baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/page/pagegroup.md

 ## Description

+This attribute can be used to keep Pages together and is particularly valuable if you intend to randomize the presentation of patient images.

+For example, consider the situation where patient randomization is desired, and each patient has 3 Pages (baseline, follow-up1, follow-up2).
+Assigning a common PageGroup number to all three Pages would prevent the separation of these images during the randomization process. and as a result, the images would be presented sequentially within the quiz.

+Another application of the PageGroup attribute is for implementing the Merge Label Maps functionality.
+When employing the [MergeLabelMap](../image/merge_labelmaps.md) attribute, it is essential to designate identical PageGroup numbers to both the Page where contouring is initiated and the Page where the combined contours are displayed.

-The PageGroup attribute can be assigned by the administrator.
-If it hasn't been defined in the original XML master quiz file, the Image Quizzer will add this attribute to the results quiz file and assign numbers consecutively starting at '1'.
+ If the PageGroup attribute is not defined in the original XML master quiz file, the Image Quizzer will add this attribute to the results quiz file and assign numbers consecutively starting at '1'.
 (This is helpful for cross referencing the [user's annotations results subfolders](../../results.md#annotations-subfolders) which have the PageGroup numbers embedded in the name).

-When setting up for randomizing, you can use the PageGroup numbers to group Pages together.
-For example, if you want to randomize patients but each patient has 3 Pages (baseline, follow-up1, follow-up2), you would assign 1 PageGroup number to all 3 Pages.
-Another example could be if one patient has images from multiple lesions that are set up to display on different pages.

 ## PageGroup="0"